Braves vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Betts has picked up at least one hit in six games in a row.
-During his last 10 games he is batting .263 with three doubles, a triple, three home runs, eight walks and eight RBI.
+- Betts enters this matchup looking to extend his seven-game hit streak.
+During his last 10 games he is batting .263 with four doubles, a triple, two home runs, nine walks and seven RBI.

 Betts Recent Games